adeverteuil/academic-kickstart/content/docs/meta/_index.md

 Large static files are hosted on a separate static HTTP server.
 It's just another FreeBSD jail with apache24 serving a filesystem directory.
-This is to avoid commiting large binary files to Git.
+This is to avoid commiting large binary files to Git, like videos or large archives I host for sharing.

 I commit blog post images optimized for web in my site's repository, because they're optimized and I can take advantage of Hugo Page Bundles.